ryp-erl/Raiduku/README.md

 # Raiduku

-Minimalist World of Warcraft addon to help raid leaders managing loots and prios in Burning Crusade Classic.
+Minimalist World of Warcraft addon to help raid leaders managing loots in Burning Crusade Classic.

 ## Why this addon?